HomeBureaucracyAppointmentsAhead of elections, pro Khalistani sentiments flare up at Hanumangarh

 The SFJ was started in 2007 in US with an aim to create a new country Khalistan – separate from Punjab.
 A lawyer in US Gurpatwant Singh Pannun is the face of this organisation which keeps on raising this demand.

-At a time when Rajasthan is going for polls, such incidents will disturb the communal harmony in the .
+At a time when is going for polls, such incidents will disturb the communal harmony in the .

-Apart from the slogan, a lot of objectionable videos also went viral on social media demanding for separate Khalistan and condemning political leaders like prime minister and Congress leader Rahul Gandhi.
+Apart from the slogan, a lot of objectionable videos also went viral on social demanding for separate Khalistan and condemning political leaders like prime minister Modi and Congress leader Rahul Gandhi.
 Videos also went viral with objectionable anti national content.
 Threat videos demanding revenge for the 1984 Sikh riots tensed the situation.
 Slogans like Rajasthan Banega Khalistan were also doing rounds.

 Canada in the background